 1. Let him be a model for the day

-If you can’t afford a professional, ask around your campus, or look on Craigslist, to see if there are any student photographers who are willing to do it for free or at a discounted price.
+Can’t afford a professional?
+Ask around your campus, or look on Craigslist, to see if there are any student photographers who are willing to do it for free or at a discounted price.
 Ask to see portfolios—you’ll be amazed at how talented some amateur photographers can be.

 Make it a fun day, posing at places that hold special memories of your relationship (in his car where you had your first kiss, or the park where you had a picnic for your birthday).
 It can be as romantic, serious or silly as you want.
 You can even recreate iconic photos of famous couples, such as Angelina Jolie and Brad Pitt in Mr. and Mrs. Smith, Bonnie and Clyde on the run, John Lennon and Yoko Ono’s nonviolent protest, or Kate Middleton and Prince William’s wedding, to name a few.

 2. Get cartoonified